 Where does our energy come from?

-At the University of Canterbury (UC), a coal boiler is currently used for centrally heating the main campus and halls of residence.
-Electricity runs lighting, air-conditioning, and all electrical equipment.
+At the University of Canterbury (UC) coal boilers are currently used for centrally heating Ilam and Dovedale campuses and halls of residence.
+Electricity provides power for lighting, air-conditioning (fans; pumps; controls; etc.,) and all other plug-in equipment.

 Our electricity comes from Meridian Energy.
-Meridian generates electricity from renewable energy sources such as water and wind and these renewable sources don’t create greenhouse gas emissions.
-Despite this, it is still very important to cut our electricity consumption.
+Meridian generates electricity from renewable energy sources – water; wind and Solar PV.
+These renewable sources donot create greenhouse gas emissions, although when accounting for the UC Greenhouse Gases there is still a constituent amount of carbon per kWh of consumption that is calculated and inserted into the inventory, as NZ presently requires, from time to time, some thermal generation using fossil fuels when renewables cannot provide for all national electricity demand.
+It is obviously very important to continue to increase our energy efficiency and reduce waste.
 When we reduce electricity consumption across campus we save valuable dollars for better use elsewhere within the University.
-Moreover, we also reduce our contribution to demands for building expensive and electricity-generation facilities and their associated environmental impact.
+Moreover, we also reduce national demand and reduce the need for building additional expensive electricitygeneration and grid network facilities and their associated environmental impact.

 What is being done?

 UC has had an energy efficiency programme since the mid-1990s.
 This includes energy efficient design of new buildings and renovations, energy audits and ongoing monitoring, and gradual upgrading of buildings on campus to improve their energy performance.

 University of Canterbury has a collaboration agreement with Energy Efficiency and Conservation Authority (EECA) to work together to identify and provide: energy audits; feasibility studies and design / commissioning advice to deliver energy efficient projects.